noizu-labs/SimplePoolAdvanced/README.md

 Running Test Suite
 ----------------------------
-Because SimplePool coordinates activites between multiple nodes the test suite requires some additional steps to run.
+Because AdvancedPool coordinates activities between multiple nodes the test suite requires some additional steps to run.
 To run the suite first launch the second node using `./test-node.sh` then in a second console window launch the actual suite with `./run-test.sh`.